cms21/fusion_compute/README.md

 This should create a new file `input.json` and modify `fusion.env` by adding some new environment variables
 ### 3. Run the flow
-There are two ways to starat the flow.
+There are two ways to start the flow.
 ### 3a.
 CLI
 Start the flow by typing at the command line:
 ```